Association measures for interval variables: Symbolic means, variances, and covariances

-As discussed previously, there are two families of symbolic correlations (covariances) definitions.
-A first one where only the association between interval-valued random variables centers are taken into consideration: ${\rm Cov}_k(X_j,X_l)={\rm Cov}(C_j,C_l)$, $k=1,4,5,\ldots,8$ (vide Definition \ref{def:SymCovMatrices} and tables \ref{tab:reasoningVarCov} and \ref{tab:reasoningVarCov_Cazes}).
-To turn the discussion easier we will only consider cases $k=1,4,5$ from this family.
-A second family takes the ranges contribution into consideration by adding the second order cross-moment of the ranges, weighted according to each definition: ${\rm Cov}_k(X_j,X_l)={\rm Cov}(C_j,C_l)+\delta_k{\rm E}(R_jR_l)$, $k=2,3$ (vide Definition \ref{def:SymCovMatrices} and Table \ref{tab:combinationVarCov}).
-The first obvious observation is that any association between centers and ranges that may exist is not detected by the symbolic covariances, given that any cross term between centers and ranges does not take part in the definitions of symbolic covariance.
-Another potential pitfall of the available definitions is that we can conceive cases where existing associations among ranges or among centers will not be signed by the symbolic covariances.
-Table \ref{tab:NullPitfalls} lists some of these problems and examples \ref{Ex1:Cov(C1,C2)=0_Cov(R1,R2)=0} to \ref{Ex3:Cov(C1,C2)!=0_Cov(R1,R2)=0} illustrates them.
+As discussed previously, in the literature there are two families of definitions of symbolic correlations (covariances).
+In the first family (Scenario 1), only the association between the centers of the interval-valued random variables are taken into consideration, namely ${\rm Cov}_k(X_j,X_l)={\rm Cov}(C_j,C_l)$, for $k=1,4,5,\ldots,8$ (see Table~\ref{tab:reasoningVarCov}); to make the discussion easier, we only consider cases $k=1,4,5$ of this family.
+The second family (Scenario 2) takes the ranges' contribution into consideration by adding the second order cross-moment of the ranges, weighted according to each definition: ${\rm Cov}_k(X_j,X_l)={\rm Cov}(C_j,C_l)+\delta_k{\rm E}(R_jR_l)$, for $k=2,3$, with $\delta_2=1/4$ and $\delta_3=1/12$.
+The first observation is that any association between centers and ranges that may exist is not detected by the symbolic covariances, since the definitions do not include any cross term between centers and ranges.
+Another potential pitfall is that we can devise cases where existing associations among ranges or among centers are not detected by the symbolic covariance definitions.
+Table \ref{tab:NullPitfalls} summarizes some of these problems, which will be discussed next.